 - Pennsylvania Department of Environmental Protection – Technical Guidance

 The GHG Compliance Team develops training materials around new or revised regulations and other environmental compliance topics and presents the information to employees in formal training sessions.
 The training is rolled out to superintendents, operators, foremen and other key personnel to communicate new information and expectations so policy and procedure changes are implemented consistently across regions and in full compliance with the reporting requirements of the law.

 Emission Reduction Programs and Achievements

 Cabot is committed to the responsible reduction of GHG emissions.
-Our initial GHG data gathering program was implemented in 2011 and we have been engaged in extensive efforts to measure and reduce our GHG emissions from all sources, including heaters, pneumatic devices, drilling rigs, venting and flaring in completion operations, engines in completion operations and fugitive methane.
+Our initial GHG data gathering program was implemented in 2011 and we have been engaged in extensive efforts to reduce our GHG emissions from all sources, including heaters, pneumatic devices, drilling rigs, venting and flaring in completion operations, engines in completion operations and fugitive methane.